WIND: Weather Inverse Diffusion for Zero-Shot Atmospheric Modeling: Experiments

-To evaluate long-term stability, we conduct a 20-year unconstrained rollout initialized in the year 2000.
+To evaluate the stability over long rollouts, we conduct a 20-year unconstrained rollout initialized in the year 2000.
 We compare the physical consistency of WIND against an autoregressive diffusion-based baseline, AR-UViT5.
 Both share the same architecture and sequence length $T$.
-AR-UViT5 is trained as full sequence diffusion: it receives a clean initial frame as context and is optimized to denoise subsequent frames with a uniform noise level, see Appendix \ref{app:forecasting_details}.
-Figure~\ref{fig:20y_forecast_psd_latlon_mean_hist} shows that AR-UViT5 exhibits unphysical spikes across all variables, while WIND maintains physical consistency across the entire spectral range.
+AR-UViT5 is trained as full sequence diffusion: it receives a clean initial frame as context and is optimized to denoise subsequent frames with a uniform noise level, see \cref{app:forecasting_details}. \cref{fig:20y_forecast_psd_latlon_mean_hist} shows that AR-UViT5 exhibits unphysical spikes across all variables, while WIND maintains physical consistency across the entire spectral range.

-\paragraph{Spatial downscaling} Spatial downscaling is critical for impact modeling, as global atmospheric data is only available at coarse resolutions.
+\paragraph{Spatial downscaling} Spatial downscaling (increasing the resolution) is critical for impact modeling, as climate model projections have coarse resolutions due to computational constraints.
 While standard reanalysis products like ERA5 are available at 0.25°, long-term climate projections (e.g. CMIP6) are limited to much coarser grids, which smooth out extreme events.
 Bridging this resolution gap is essential for local risk assessment.